Adds 3D tree to the current scene, using latitude/longitude or coordinates in the reference system defined by the extent object.

 Default `"#964B00"` (brown).
 Color(s) of the trunk,

 Default `FALSE`.
 Default is specifying the tree height directly, relative to the underlying height map.
-If `TRUE`, `canopy_height` will specified by the actual altitude of the top of the tree.
-Total tree height will be `canopy_height + trunk_height`.
+If `TRUE`, `crown_height` will specified by the actual altitude of the top of the tree.
+Total tree height will be `crown_height + trunk_height`.

-Default `1`.
-Ratio of the canopy width to the canopy height. `1` is spherical.
+Default `NULL`.
+Ratio of the crown width to the crown height.
+A value of `1` is spherical.

 Default `NULL`, automatically computed.
 Default is 1/5rd the trunk height if `type = "basic"`, and 1/10th the trunk height if `type = "cone"`.